 CPA and the mobile ecosystem

-While CPA still doesn’t have a strong presence as a frequently used pricing model, the metric undoubtedly guides both performance-driven marketers and media sources to focus on the quality of their users, and deliver more sustainable results in the long run.
+While CPA may not be right for everyone, it guides both performance-driven marketers and media sources to focus on the quality of their users, and deliver more sustainable results in the long run.